neon-bindings/neon/MIGRATION_GUIDE_0.10.md

 ## Context methods now all take `&mut self`

 Context methods such as [`execute_scoped`](https://docs.rs/neon/0.10.0-alpha.3/neon/context/trait.Context.html#method.execute_scoped), [`compute_scoped`](https://docs.rs/neon/0.10.0-alpha.3/neon/context/trait.Context.html#method.compute_scoped), and [`lock`](https://docs.rs/neon/0.10.0-alpha.3/neon/context/trait.Context.html#method.lock) all take `&mut self` instead of the previous `&self`.
 This was necessary for safety and is more consistent with other `Context` methods.
 In normal usage, this should not require code changes.

+## `Throw` is unconstructable

+The [`Throw`](https://docs.rs/neon/0.10.0-alpha.3/neon/result/struct.Throw.html) type can no longer be explicitly constructed, and cannot be shared across threads.
+This makes it harder to accidentally mis-report a [`NeonResult`](https://docs.rs/neon/0.10.0-alpha.3/neon/result/type.NeonResult.html) value by reusing a stale `Throw` value.
+Existing code that uses `Throw` for application-specific use cases should use a custom struct or enum instead.